davidgf/design-patterns-in-ruby/command.md

 end
 ```

-So, we could extend the button class overriding the `on_button_push` method to perform certain actions whenever a user clicks it.
+We could extend the button class that overrides the `on_button_push` method to perform certain actions whenever a user clicks it.
 For example, if the button's purpose is saving a document, we could do something like this:

 ```ruby
 class SaveButton < SlickButton